Admissions Policies

 Technology Expectations and Requirements

-As an at-home education institution certain technical expectations exist to ensure a positive and successful experience.
-Before beginning your courses at Kolbe Academy, please see our help article on Technology expectations in the Help Center.
+As an at-home education institution, certain technical expectations exist to ensure a positive and successful experience.
+Before beginning your courses at Kolbe Academy, please see our help article on technology expectations in the Help Center.

 Withdrawal and Tuition Refund Policies